Network-Inventory/ni-production/README.md

 - **DJANGO_SETTINGS_MODULE** the path to the settings file to use in the container.
 This requires a dotet syntax.
 The default is `network_inventory.settings.docker`.
+- **NI_BASE_URL** the URL from you serve the application.
+This is required so that VueJS can find the backend API and the backend API allows connections from that URL.

 ## Documentation